-One of our pedestrian accident lawyers serving Lawrenceville can help you go after compensation if you got hurt because of someone else’s negligence.
+One of our Lawrenceville personal injury lawyers can help you go after compensation if you got hurt because of someone else’s negligence.

 You might wonder whether you can make a claim for your injuries, since you were not riding in a motor vehicle when you got hurt.
 The answer is often yes.
 We can evaluate your accident to see if you have a valid claim for your losses.

 Every pedestrian accident claim is different because everyone’s situation is unique.
 Let’s say that a car lost control and ran up onto the sidewalk, injuring several pedestrians.
 One person might get a broken arm while another suffers lifelong paralysis from spinal cord damage.

 The settlement value of your pedestrian accident will depend on the facts of your case.
 Here are some of the categories of money damages we have won for our clients:

 Many people cannot go straight back to work after getting injured in a pedestrian accident.
 Whether you have to stay in the hospital or can recuperate at home, missing work often means missing paychecks.

 This category can include lost wages, lost salary, lost opportunities for self-employment, and other forms of regular income.

 Significant injuries can limit a person’s ability to earn income in the future.
 Some people develop complications or have ongoing problems from an accident that cause them to make less money than before they got hurt.
 Having to take a lower-paying job or reduce their working hours can create financial hardship.

 The party liable for the accident in which you were hurt can be responsible for the reasonable costs of the treatment you needed to treat your injuries.
 Beginning with the ambulance and emergency room, we can also include expenses like bills for doctors, hospital stays, surgery, physical therapy, and pain management in your injury claim.